-Market risk is defined as the risk of losses in the Group's on or off balance sheet positions arising from movements in interest rates, credit spreads, foreign exchange rates and the prices of its debt, equity and commodity investments.
+Market risk is defined as the risk of losses in the Group's on or off-balance sheet positions arising from movements in interest rates, credit spreads, foreign exchange rates and the prices of its debt, equity and commodity investments.

-The Group has established an independent market risk middle office to track the magnitude of market risk on a daily basis.
+The Group has established an independent market risk management team which, in addition to its oversight role, tracks the magnitude of market risk on a daily basis, models and validates market data and develops quantitative risk management techniques.
 The Group has established policies and guidelines for managing trading activities and investments that are subject to market risk.
-These policies and guidelines are reviewed and approved by the Group Risk and Compliance Committee and further ratified by Board level committees on an annual basis.
-These guidelines stipulate inter-alia the risk appetite for market risk through a comprehensive limit structure covering exposure, sensitivities, concentration and Value-at-Risk and lay down the investment criteria for each asset class.
+These policies and guidelines are reviewed and approved by the Group Risk Committee and further ratified by Board level committees on an annual basis.
+These guidelines stipulate inter-alia the risk appetite for market risk through a comprehensive limit structure covering exposure, sensitivities, concentration and VaR and lay down the investment criteria for each asset class.